Exelscior/odslib3/doc/source/index.rst

 ..
-ODSlib documentation master file, created by sphinx-quickstart on Mon Nov 19 09:41:11 2012.
+ODSlib3 documentation master file, created by sphinx-quickstart on Mon Nov 19 09:41:11 2012.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to ODSlib's documentation!
+Welcome to ODSlib3's documentation!
 ==================================

 Contents: